 Unfortunately, the term free has gotten a bad rep due to spammy email marketers.
 Which is why you find some businesses avoiding it at all costs when it comes to using it in the subject line.
 They also don’t want their emails to end up in the junk folder.

-However, when used right, the word free can be a powerful way to achieve a higher open rate.
+However, when used right, the to achieve a higher open rate.
 If you look at the stats across various industries, you’ll find it can work in your favor, rather than against you.

 Even though the inbox placement for subject lines containing “free” did not beat the other subject lines, but it came close.
 What does that tell you?